codecentric-oss/niceml/CODE_OF_CONDUCT.md

 ## 7. 🚨 Reporting Violations

-If you witness or experience any behavior that violates this code of conduct, promptly report it to one of the project maintainers ([Anke](https://github.com/ankeko), [Denis](https://github.com/dstalzjohn) or [Nils](https://github.com/nuhrberg)).
+If you witness or experience any behavior that violates this code of conduct, promptly report it to one of the project maintainers at [contact-niceml@codecentric.de](mailto:contact-niceml@codecentric.de).
 All reports will be reviewed and handled confidentially.
 We are dedicated to addressing any concerns and ensuring a positive project environment for all.

 Remember that this code of conduct applies to all project spaces, including GitHub repositories, issue trackers, communication channels, and project events.